Jumpedia/Jumpedia/README.md

 - `[user]`: The user for whom the list should be set as the default.
 By default the interacting user.

 Set the selected list of the specified user.
 This is the list that is automatically selected whenever that user executes a command with a `[list]` parameter, but doesn't explicitly specify it.
-If the user has no selected list yet or unsets it, in case of executing such a command, it will fallback to the community's `default selected list`.
-If that is also unset, an error will appear that tells the interacting user to sepcify a list explicitly.

 If the specified user is somebody other than the interacting user, the community rank **moderator** is required.